SEE Shore Photography

 Where to Shop?

-The following photography stores are recommended because we have been sending our students, as well as, going their ourselves for almost twenty years.
-That is why we can ONLY recommend the following stores with great confidence:
+The following photography stores are recommended because I have been sending my students, as well as, going their for almost twenty years.
+That is why I can ONLY recommend the following stores with great confidence:

 B & H Photo and Video, 420 9TH Ave.
 NEW YORK, NY 10001 800.606.6969

-They have some of the best selection of non-grey market products = You will get a warranty from the camera company. www.bhphotovideo.com
+They have some of the best selection of non-gray market products = You will get a warranty from the camera company. www.bhphotovideo.com

-Adorama -They are one of the only stores around that commits to not selling grey market equipment.
+Adorama -They are one of the few stores around that commits to not selling gray market equipment.
 Great prices and selection too.
 800-223.2500. http://www.adorama.com

-Best Buy, Sometimes they have the best prices and a good selection of cameras, but the salesperson's knowledge of equipment may or may not be reliable.
+Best Buy, Sometimes they have great prices and a good selection of cameras, but the salesperson's knowledge of equipment may or may not be reliable.

 Where to Print Your Photos?